 Hacking on Haskell projects will be the main focus of the event, but we will also have a couple of talks by renowned Haskellers.
 The MuniHac is furthermore a great opportunity to meet and socialize with fellow Haskellers and have a great time together.
 Among other things, we are looking forward to having BBQ, pizza and a traditional Bavarian Breakfast.

 The classical planning branch of AI - one of the oldest branches of AI - is primarily interested in determining a sequence of actions to move from a known state to another state that satisfies some conditions required by an operator.
 Traditionally, this work has happened in the very physical space of moving robots, but it's so much more general!
-In this talk, Ollie will demonstrate his work on a Haskell DSL to interact to the state of the art general purpose solver "Fast Downward", but in the context of a small DevOps problem using AWS resources.
+In this talk, Ollie will demonstrate his work on a Haskell DSL to interact to the state of the art general purpose solver "Fast Downward", but in the context of automating a hypothetical smart home.

 In this talk, we will look at a seemingly simple programming problem – checking whether the elements in a binary tree are in order – and not only explore many different approaches to solving this problem, but also show how they are all connected.
 As we do that, we will touch upon equational reasoning, defunctionalization, the worker-wrapper transformation, and more.
 We learn about the limits of type-driven development and finally appreciate the deep significance of type class laws.

 This talk only assume elementary knowledge of Haskell (or functional programming in general): Algebraic data types and recursive functions.